 LightStream does not offer customer service via phone, but there is a customer service form on the LightStream website.
 When I asked a question via the form, I got a nearly immediate email response with thorough information.

-All four lenders received a passing score on the customer service test, with a bonus to Avant because it was the only Top Four lender to provide two successful methods of contact.
+All four lending options received a passing score on the customer service test, with a bonus to Avant because it was the only Top Four lending platform to provide two successful methods of contact.

 5 Things to Know Before You Start Personal Loan Shopping